Recursion does not always help: Introduction

-It is therefore natural to ask which, possibly partial, numerical functions can be defined if one adds recursion at all types, i.e., using the $\lambda\Y$-calculus~\cite{Sta04}.
-Perhaps surprisingly, it turns out (Theorem~\ref{myresult}) that no more total numerical functions can be defined than can be defined in the $\lambda\beta\eta$-calculus, and that no more, possibly partial, numerical functions can be defined than can be defined in the $\lambda\Omega$-calculus---the $\lambda\beta\eta$-calculus extended with a ground type constant $\Omega$.
-The reason is that it is not possible to make use of recursions to unbounded depth in the $\lambda\Y$-calculus.
+\cut{ Perhaps surprisingly, it turns out (Theorem~\ref{myresult}) that no more total numerical functions can be defined than can be defined in the $\lambda\beta\eta$-calculus, and that no more partial numerical functions can be defined than can be defined in the $\lambda\Omega$-calculus---the $\lambda\beta\eta$-calculus extended with a ground type constant $\Omega$.
+The reason is that it is not possible to make use of unbounded recursion depth in the $\lambda\Y$-calculus. }

-The main tool we use to prove our conservativity results is due to Werner Damm~\cite{Dam82}; it is a kind of ``higher-order flow analysis'' over a finite domain.
-It can also be used to prove results of Statman, that the termination of closed $\lambda\Y$ terms is decidable, as is whether they have a head normal form.
+The main tool we use to prove our results is due to Werner Damm~\cite{Dam82}.
+It is a kind of ``higher-order flow analysis'' using a finite domain.
+It can also be used to prove results of Statman, that the termination of closed $\lambda\Y$-terms is decidable, as is whether they have a head normal form.

-It is worth remarking that, in contrast, in the second-order $\lambda$-calculus where the type of the numerals is $\forall X. (X\rightarrow X) \rightarrow (X \rightarrow X)$ all primitive recursive functions are definable---indeed, far more, see~\cite{FLO83}.
-So if recursion is added, all partial recursive functions become definable.
+It is worth remarking that, in contrast, in the second-order $\lambda$-calculus where the type of the numerals is $\forall X. (X\rightarrow X) \rightarrow (X \rightarrow X)$, all functions provably total in second-order Peano arithmetic, and so all primitive recursive functions, are definable, see~\cite{Sta81,GTL89}.
+If recursion is added, all total recursive functions become definable.

 This paper is written in honour of Jonathan Seldin on the occasion of his 80th birthday.